sanchezgrsa/sanchezgrsa/README.md

 - 🔭 I’m currently working on attention based models
 - 🌱 I’m currently learning the secrets of deep learning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on exiting machine learning projects
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about any tech related stuff
 - 📫 How to reach me: sanchez.grsa@gmail.com
 - 😄 Pronouns: He/His